Jurgita Mačikunytė

 Jurgita Mačikunytė (born 12 January 1984) is a Lithuanian football referee and a former player who played as a goalkeeper.
-She has been a member of the Lithuania women's national team.
+She has been a member of the Lithuania women's national team Now she is P.E. teacher in Siauliai Rekyva progymnasium.

 International career

 Mačikunytė capped for Lithuania at senior level during the UEFA Women's Euro 2009 qualifying (preliminary round).